Programme for the International Assessment of Adult Competencies: Competence groups

 For details of the numeracy and ICT tests see OECD 2013.

 2020 Gallup impact study of PIAAC

-Gallup principal economist Jonathan Rothwell assessed results collected by PIAAC during 2012 - 2017 for a 2020 economic impact analysis commissioned by the Barbara Bush Foundation for Family Literacy, surmising that, of the 33 OECD nations surveyed, the U.S. had placed sixteenth for literacy, with about half of Americans surveyed, aged 16 to 74, demonstrating a below sixth-grade reading level.
+Gallup principal economist Jonathan Rothwell assessed results collected by PIAAC during 2012–2017 for a 2020 economic impact analysis commissioned by the Barbara Bush Foundation for Family Literacy, surmising that, of the 33 OECD nations surveyed, the U.S. had placed sixteenth for literacy, with about half of Americans surveyed, aged 16 to 74, demonstrating low literacy skills.